jeffreyqdd/DeepQLearning/README.md

 I've dabbled in deep q learning in the past.
 However, this is my genuine attempt at learning and "mastering" deep Q learning.

 ## Goals
-I want to apply what I learn here to more complex AI's e.g.
+I want to apply what I learn here to more complex AI's e.g. tic tac toe, connect4, chess!

-I've done multiple attempts in the past.
-However, this is my genuine attempt at learning and "mastering deep Q learning"

 # Library Development (lib)
 wip